 Traffic pressure

-Your instructor chooses quiet roads first.
-Busy areas come later.
+Your teacher will select quiet roads first.
+Busy areas are in last priority.

 Doing something wrong